 - Four Core Subjects: Every student takes a "core" curriculum of four year-long classes in English, Mathematics, Science, and Social Studies.
-Mathematics placement is determined by a placement exam administered in 5th grade as well as the previous year's progress in Mathematics. - Physical Education: Students take a yearlong Physical Education course that meets every other day.
-On opposite days, a student may choose either a Spanish or Reading course. - Academic Seminar: Eighth grade students take this hexter-long course to develop plans for high school, college, and career readiness. - ➤ Health: In 6th and 7th grades, students will take one hexter of Health each year and will select five elective hexter courses each year.
-In 8th grade, students will take a hexter of Health 8, a hexter of Academic Seminar 8, and will select four elective hexter courses. - ➤ Guided Study Period (GSP): Students will have a yearlong GSP supported by their team teachers.
-(Band, Chorus or Orchestra will be scheduled during GSP or elective periods depending on building schedules.)
+Mathematics placement is determined by the triangulation of three data points, teacher recommendation, and past progress in the mathematics classroom. - Physical Education: Students take a year-long Physical Education course that meets every other day.
+On opposite days, a student may choose either a Spanish or Reading course. - Academic Seminar: Seventh grade students take this hexter-long course to develop plans for high school, college, and career readiness. - ➤ Health: In 6th grade, 7th grade, and 8th grade, students will take one hexter of Health. - ➤ Guided Study Period (GSP): Students will have a yearlong GSP supported by their team teachers.
+(Band, Chorus or Orchestra will be scheduled during GSP or elective periods depending on building schedules.) - Academic Support Classes: Teachers, parents, and students may decide that students would benefit from academic support or enrichment beyond the required courses. - Students with Special Education Individual Education Programs (IEP) may participate in a resource class as specified in the student's IEP. - Other students who need additional academic or organizational support may be directed to take a Success Strategies course. - o Students learning English may take English Language Development (EL) classes.